w3f/polkadot-wiki-old/docs/polkadot/node/guides/validator-payout.md

 Your payout = (p / v) * 1 = (8 / 4) * 2 = 4
 ```

 You may now think, if two validators are good, perhaps three would be better?
 However, if you continue to split your stake equally, you will soon find yourself without enough stake to keep yourself in the validator set.
 In the following example, assume that there are other potential validators with 6.5 DOTs staked.
-If you split your stake equally amongst all three of your validators (18 / 3 = 6 DOTs), none of your validators can make it into the validator set.
+If you split your stake equally among all three of your validators (18 / 3 = 6 DOTs), none of your validators can make it into the validator set.
 The original `v4`, who had 7 DOTs staked, and another validator who has 6.5 DOTs staked, enter the validator set and none of your validators join.

 ```
 Validator Set Size (v): 4